Helan37/React_FEM/README.md

 ## Acknowledgements

-- Inspired by the Frontend Mentor React challenges
+- Learned from the Frontend Masters course on React.